PX4/PX4-Autopilot/nuttx/configs/README.txt

       applications.
 For the example applications this is of the form 'app_main' where 'app' is the application name.
 If not defined, CONFIG_USER_ENTRYPOINT defaults to user_start.

+  Binary Loaders:
+    CONFIG_BINFMT_DISABLE - By default, support for loadable binary formats is built.
+    This logic may be suppressed be defining this setting.
+    CONFIG_BINFMT_CONSTRUCTORS - Build in support for C++ constructors in loaded modules.
+    CONFIG_SYMTAB_ORDEREDBYNAME - Symbol tables are order by name (rather than value).
+    CONFIG_NXFLAT.
+Enable support for the NXFLAT binary format.
+This format will support execution of NuttX binaries located in a ROMFS filesystem (see apps/examples/nxflat).
+    CONFIG_ELF - Enable support for the ELF binary format.
+This format will support execution of ELF binaries copied from a file system and relocated into RAM (see apps/examples/elf).

+    If CONFIG_ELF is selected, then these additional options are available:

+    CONFIG_ELF_ALIGN_LOG2 - Align all sections to this Log2 value:  0->1,
+      1->2, 2->4, etc.
+    CONFIG_ELF_STACKSIZE - This is the default stack size that will will be used when starting ELF binaries.
+    CONFIG_ELF_BUFFERSIZE - This is an I/O buffer that is used to access the ELF file.
+Variable length items will need to be read (such as symbol names).
+This is really just this initial size of the buffer;
+      it will be reallocated as necessary to hold large symbol names).
+      Default: 128
+    CONFIG_ELF_BUFFERINCR - This is an I/O buffer that is used to access the ELF file.
+Variable length items will need to be read (such as symbol names).
+This value specifies the size increment to use each time the buffer is reallocated.
+Default: 32 CONFIG_ELF_DUMPBUFFER - Dump various ELF buffers for debug purposes.
+      This option requires CONFIG_DEBUG and CONFIG_DEBUG_VERBOSE.

   System Logging:
     CONFIG_SYSLOG enables general system logging support.